 APR - Annual Personnel Report Data Base, used to complete federal and state personnel reports.

 AS - Associate in Science, the technical degree with a minimum of 15 hours of general education courses.

 ATC - Advanced Technical Certificate, generally earned after completion of an A.S./A.A.S. degree.

 BA - Bachelor of Arts

 CBO -Community Based Organization

-CCTCMIS - Community College and Technical Center Management Information System
+CCTCMIS - Florida College System institution and Technical Center Management Information System

 CEO - Chief Executive Officer